top of page

 City hopping: Philadelphia is just 1.5 hours from New York and 2 hours from Washington, D.C. by train.

-Head to the hills: In summer, the Pocono Mountains in northeast Pennsylvania offer a cool escape from the summer heat of the city; in fall, the changing colors of the forests are spectacular; and in winter, the slopes become a destination for snow sports enthusiasts.
+Head to the hills: In summer, the Pocono Mountains in northeast Pennsylvania offer a cool escape from the summer heat of the city; in fall, the changing colors of the forests are spectacular; and in winter, the ski slopes become a destination for snow sport enthusiasts.

 Beach retreats: On summer weekends, many Philadelphia residents go 'down the shore' (i.e. to the beach).
 You can get to Atlantic City in New Jersey in just 1.5 hours by train or bus.